Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

 \\ \textbf{Demand and Parallel Lines} We assume constant demand $\mu_d>0$ as the effect of demand dynamics on production efficiency is not be studied in this paper.

 The firm simply targets a production level of $\mu_d$ per period, or equivalently $T\mu_d$ every $T$ periods.
-In the ideal case the firm wants to match demand while running an efficient production process, implying to run several lines in parallel (yet we assume that they are physically connected).
+In the ideal case the firm wants to match demand while running an efficient production process, implying to run several lines in parallel\footnote{The lines are nonetheless physically connected, say within a single plant.}.
 Specifically, the parallelization of the process must satisfy:

 $\mu_d$ may not be an integer while $n$ must be, so we set the number of lines $n^*$ to the nearest greater integer of $n$.